-The area's rental vacancy rate was 1.0% in October 2018-among the lowest ones in the country-up marginally from 0.9% in October 2017.
+The area's rental vacancy rate was 1.1% in October 2019-among the lowest ones in the country-up marginally from 1.0% in October 2018.
 GREATER VANCOUVER AREA Demand fundamentals Unemployment rate relative to trailing 12-month average

-Vancouver's job market is solid.
+Source: RBC Economics, Statistics Canada Vancouver's job market is solid.

-Employment in the area is growing rapidly this year (up an impressive 4.1% year to date), which has kept the unemployment low (4.6% in September 2019).
+Employment in the area grew very strongly by 3.5% in 2019, which has kept the unemployment rate low (4.5% in January 2020).
 This is close to a decade low and among the lowest across Canada's larger urban areas.
-Source: RBC Economics Research, Statistics Canada Adult population growth
+Adult population growth